Where’s Yoshi’s Island 2? – Yoshi’s Story Review

 Perhaps the biggest flaw in Yoshi’s Story on the Virtual Console is its amount of content.
 The game features 24 short levels, but you only need to play through six to see the ending.
 This is a task that can be completed in just about 30 minutes or so, and it leaves a lot to be desired.
 If you really want to challenge yourself, you can seek out hidden hearts to unlock all of the game’s stages, but even that doesn’t make the game last longer than a couple of afternoons.
 And with dull, repetitive, simple gameplay, you may not care to unlock everything Yoshi’s Story has to offer.

-Yoshi's Story Review - Overall Score
+Yoshi’s Story Review – Overall Score (2 out of 5)

 Yoshi’s Story is a game that to this day looks good and plays average.
 The visual charm the game once had is only hindered a little due to its age, but the gameplay, which always left gamers wanting something better, has only suffered over the years.
 This is a good download for young gamers, but it’s hard to recommend to veterans.
 If you really want a platformer from the Nintendo 64 era, do yourself a favor and play Super Mario 64 instead.